Understanding beer styles

 Prohibition in the U.S. started in 1920 and ended in 1933.
 Before Prohibition, there were thousands of breweries in the U.S. There was a resurgence of breweries after Prohibition, but consolidation reduced the number to a low of 44 breweries in 1979.

-Now we’re back to more than three thousand breweries—and quite a diversity of beer!
+Now we’re back to more than five thousand breweries—and quite a diversity of beer!
 But if we had the number of breweries per capita that there was before Prohibition, we would have more than 30,000 breweries in the U.S. today.